-The Applicant shall consider and evaluate the application of direct mitigation measures. including but not limited to, quieter equipment, silencer, barrier, enclosures, etc. The feasibility, practicability, programming and effectiveness of the recommended mitigation measures shall be qualitatively assessed.
-Any direct mitigation measures recommended shall be well documented in the report.
-Specific reasons for not adopting certain direct mitigation measures to maximise the protection for the NSRs as far as possible shall be clearly substantiated and documented in the EIA report.
+4.3.1 The Applicant shall consider and evaluate the application of direct mitigation measures including but not limited to quieter equipment, silencer, barrier, enclosures, screening by noise tolerant building, etc. The feasibility, practicability, programming and effectiveness of the recommended mitigation measures shall be qualitatively assessed.
+Any direct mitigation measures recommended should be well documented in the report.
+Specific reasons for not adopting certain direct mitigation measures to maximise the protection for the NSRs as far as possible should be clearly substantiated and documented in the EIA report.

-4.4 Fixed Noise Source Management Plan
+4.4 Fixed Noise Source Management Plan (FNMP)

-The Applicant shall propose to submit a FNMP to the Director.
-The FNMP shall contain the quantitative fixed noise source impact assessment, noise mitigation measures and the fixed noise source impact monitoring and audit programme, with reference to the updated and identified inventories once available and in any case before the commencement of construction of the project.
+4.4.1 The Applicant shall propose to submit a FNMP to the Director.
+The FNMP will contain the quantitative fixed noise source impact assessment, noise mitigation measures and the fixed noise source impact monitoring and audit programme, with reference to the updated and identified inventories once available and in any case before commencement of construction of the Project.

-The FNMP shall include an implementation schedule clearly listing out the mitigation measures, the implementation party, location and timing of implementation.
-Mitigation measures recommended and requirements specified in the FNMP shall be fully implemented.
+- 4.4.2 The FNMP shall include an implementation schedule clearly listing out the mitigation measures, the implementation party, location and timing of implementation.
+Mitigation measures recommended and requirements specified in the FNMP shall be fully implemented. - 5 Submission of Noise Calculation Details and Model Files - All input and output file(s) of model run(s) shall be submitted to the Director in electronic format together with the submission of the EIA report.